-Since there are no moving parts to a solar lighting or solar power system, maintenance is quite easy and doesn’t need to be performed often.
-Even if your system is at a slope and it rains often where you live, buildup of dirt and debris can still accumulate on the solar panels.
+Since there are no moving parts to a commercial solar LED lighting or solar power system, maintenance is easy and doesn’t need to be performed often.
+However, even if your system is at a slope, the buildup of dirt and debris can still accumulate on the solar panels.
 There are a few things to do once a year to ensure the system runs at peak performance year after year.

 Clean the Solar Panels

-Cleaning the solar panels on any system is quite easy and does not take much time.
-Creating a solution of soap and water, using a soft brush and squeegee will get your solar panels back to their installed luster.
-You need to do this early in the day, before they start to really heat up from the sun.
+Cleaning the solar panels on any system is relatively easy and takes little time.
+Creating a solution of soap and water, using a soft brush and squeegee, will get your solar panels back to their installed luster.
+You need to do this early in the day before they start to really heat up from the sun.
 This is similar to washing your car, and with the steps below, you will be done in no time.

 After hosing off the panels to wet them down and wash away any loose dirt and dust, it's time to give them a thorough cleaning.
 Armed with a soft bristle brush and a mixture of soapy water, gently scrub the panels, paying special attention to any stubborn spots.
 If areas are particularly difficult to clean, don't be afraid to use your finger to apply a bit of extra pressure or let the soap soak for a minute or two before trying again.

 Once you've finished scrubbing, it's important to rinse the panels off thoroughly to ensure that no soapy residue is left behind.
 This can be done by using a hose or simply pouring water over the panels.
 Make sure to cover every inch of the surface, removing any remaining soap.